Explore Maunu Suburb: Your Picturesque Getaway in Whangārei

 Attraction Highlights

-Nocturnal Kiwi House See kiwis and native species like geckos.
+• Nocturnal Kiwi House – Observe kiwis and native species like geckos in a natural setting.

-Heritage Park Historic buildings and scenic picnic spots.
+• Heritage Park – Explore historic buildings and enjoy scenic picnic areas.

-With friendly staff and beautiful grounds, Kiwi North promises a memorable experience for all visitors.
+With welcoming staff and beautifully maintained grounds, Kiwi North ensures a memorable visit for all who explore its offerings.

 Housing and Residential Landscape

-In Maunu, you'll find a variety of housing options that cater to different lifestyles, creating a welcoming suburban community feel.
+In Maunu, a variety of housing options cater to different lifestyles, creating a warm and inviting suburban community atmosphere for all residents.

-The neighborhood's proximity to amenities makes it convenient for families and individuals alike.
+The suburb’s proximity to essential amenities makes it a convenient choice for families, retirees, and individuals seeking a balanced lifestyle.

 Diverse Housing Options